-- Ask the student if they can pick out the rhyming words in the text. - Ask the student to identify the highlighted sounds in the text (letter combinations and multi-syllable words).
+- Ask the student if they can pick out the rhyming words in the text. - Ask the student to identify the highlighted sound letter combination 'ea' words.

 Now start the Comprehension Questions, slowly reading each question, then give the student time to answer verbally or in a written form.